 Benefits of Co-op:

-- Enable students to apply classroom theory to actual work situations.
+- Enables students to apply classroom theory to actual work situations.

 - Allows students to test out their interests and develop their long-range career plans and career goals.

-- Enhance the graduates’ marketability by providing on-the-job training.
+- Enhances the graduates’ marketability by providing on-the-job training.

 - Provides students with a source of financial aid to help defray their educational expenses.

 - Develops a student's overall maturity by strengthening resourcefulness, problem-solving skills, self-confidence, self-discipline, and sense of responsibility.